cjgronlund/project-rome/project-rome-docs/commanding/android/how-to-guides/command-remote-devices-and-apps-android.md

         return;
     }

-    // create a list of filters.
-Filter choices below are arbitrary.
+    // create and populate a list of filters.
+The filter choices below are arbitrary.
     ArrayList<RemoteSystemFilter> filters = new ArrayList<>();

-    /*  RemoteSystemDiscoveryType filters can be used to filter the types of Remote Systems we discover Possible values:
+    /*  RemoteSystemDiscoveryType filters can be used to filter the types of Remote Systems you discover.
+    Possible values:
         ANY(0),
         PROXIMAL(1),